GoldenStack/overscore/CPU.md

 [ForwardCom](https://www.forwardcom.info/).

 For binary instructions, the operand that can be thought of as the "output" or "write" operand is always the left operand.
+For unary instructions, the only operand is always the write operand, since there are no no-op instructions.

 Eight (8) variants (`mov10`, `mov11`, `mov12`, `mov21`, `not1`, `and11`,
 `add11`, and `sys1`) are denoted denoted as "core" variants, with every other